Front-Loader vs. Top-Loader Washing Machines: Which is Best?

 • Top-loaders generally allow bigger loads of laundry than front-loaders.

-Front-Loader Vs. Top Loader Washing Machine Comparison Graphic
+Front-Loader vs. Top Loader Washing Machine Comparison Graphic

 Top-Loader vs. Front-Loader Washing Machine Comparison